Gavin W. Allan, C.S.B., of Toronto, Canada

-Few in any period of the world's history have been called upon to face such persecution as did Mary Baker, the Founder of the Christian Science movement.
+Few in any period of the world's history have been called upon to face such persecution as did Mary Baker Eddy, the Founder of the Christian Science movement.
 In her experience of founding a religion based upon not only the words, but the works of the Master, she met with almost every phase of persecution which intolerance dare employ, and in the very height of denunciation by pulpit and press wrote the following, which is not only a splendid definition of tolerance, but clearly sets forth the Christliness of the spirit which ever actuated her in her dealings with others.
-She said: "The only justice of which I feel at present capable, is mercy and charity toward everyone, - taking special care to mind my own business," (Miscellaneous Writings, p.
+She said: "The only justice of which I feel at present capable, is mercy and charity toward every one, — just so far as one and all permit me to exercise these sentiments toward them, — taking special care to mind my own business" (Miscellaneous Writings, p.
 13).

 There is however, an incident which occurred early in 1866, an incident that was recorded in the public press of that day, which was outstanding in the inception of this movement.
 On Saturday, February 3, 1866, the Reporter, a newspaper of Lynn, Mass., contained a news item concerning Mrs. Eddy, which stated that she fell upon the icy street on the evening of Thursday, February 1, and was severely injured; that the doctor who was called found her injuries to be internal and of a severe nature, and that she was removed to her home the following day, though in a very critical condition.
 After the doctor's departure on Friday she refused to take his medicine, and, as she later expressed it, lifted her heart to God.
 It was natural, perfectly natural, that a woman who had been from her very childhood deeply religious should turn, in her extremity, to God.